alexamy/godot-dialogue-system/nodes/README.md

 Dialogue node with `name` and `text` multiline properties.

-When executed via `start_dialogue`, will run `say` method of an interpreter, providing it's properties as arguments.
+When executed via `start_dialogue`, will run `say` method of an interpreter with phrase name and text.

 ![](./imgs/phrase_props.png)